 The Blue Jays were established in the 1977 MLB expansion, which also included the Seattle Mariners.

-In 1989, the Blue Jays’ new retractable roofed home, SkyDome (now the Rogers Centre), opened in mid-season.
-It also marked the beginning of a successful five-year run for the team.
-The team would go on to win back-to-back World Series championships in 1992 and 1993.
+In 1989, the Blue Jays’ new retractable-roofed home, the SkyDome (now known as the “Rogers Centre”), opened in mid-season.
+It also marked the beginning of a successful five-year run for the team, which won back-to-back championships in 1992 and 1993.